lets-go-app-pub/Lets_Go_Generate_Accounts/README.md

 Android Studio file written in Kotlin.

-Sends pictures to server for creating randomly generated accounts.
+Sends pictures to server for creating randomly generated accounts (used in testing).
 Pictures are seperate and must be *.png format.
 They will be cropped and sent to the server inside a new database.